prokophanzl/progTester/README.md

 Test data must be in the format of `SOMETHING_in.txt` `SOMETHING_out.txt`, where `SOMETHING` is the same between the in and out files.
 See [Flags](#flags) for more options or [EXAMPLE.md](https://github.com/ProkopHanzl/progTester/blob/master/example/EXAMPLE.md) for example usage.

 ## Setup recommendation
 Clone this repository to a directory on your computer.
-Add a folder to your PATH and make a link to `progtester.sh` in it.
+Add a folder to your PATH and make a link to `progtester.sh` in it (and call it `progtester`).

 ## Changing default settings
 You can change defaults for most flags.
 Save `progtester.config` into a directory called `.progtester` in your home directory and follow the instructions in it.